odorifqi/odorifqi/README.md

 Hi, I’m @odorifqi

-I’m interested in Front-end development, UX research and UI design

-I’m currently learning Web Development with `ReactJS`

-I’m looking to collaborate on your team as a crewmate, and i'm also into freelancing
+I Recently graduated from college in 2021 majoring in computer science.
+I'm interested in User Interface development and currently focusing my interest to learn about UI/UX development and front-end Web Development with `ReactJS` to implement my design works.
+I also have some experience in organization as i was involved for two period in my college's Student executive board of Faculty.

+`I’m Looking forward to step up the game. `

 📫 hit me up at:
   - jagaxlelap@gmail.com